hydephp/buddy/README.md

 Buddy also allows you to open arbitrary files on the filesystem using the system default executable.
 This is immensely useful for development but is of course a security risk if you run Buddy on a public server.

+## Known Issues

+**"Application stalls when opening a file in the editor"** If running Buddy with Artisan Serve, some actions like running executables will cause the main process to stall.
+To fix this, run Buddy through the executable which contains a web server capable of running multiple processes.

 ## Roadmap

 * [ ] Add realtime Markdown editing